commercetools/commercetools-payone-integration/docs/Project-Lifecycle.md

 Then you are able to review the tests results in [Test results page](http://commercetools.github.io/commercetools-payone-integration/).

 **Note:**
-  - github pages are overridden by any build of any branch, so in
+  - github pages are overridden by any build of any branch, so after sequential build of different branches only the latest results are available.

   - for Travis build `githubPages.repoUri` must be in HTTPS format and `$GH_TOKEN` must be set to GitHub token with push permission